|

 Parmenides | Pre-Socratic, Eleatic, Monism | Britannica

-Parmenides was a Greek philosopher of Elea in southern Italy who founded Eleaticism, one of the leading pre-Socratic schools of Greek thought.
-His general teaching has been diligently reconstructed from the few surviving fragments of his principal work, a lengthy three-part verse composition titled
+Parmenides (born c.
+515 bce) was a Greek philosopher of Elea in southern Italy who founded Eleaticism, one of the leading pre-Socratic schools of Greek thought.

 Parmenides - World History Encyclopedia